Skip to main content

 About Me

-I am currently a Robert E. Leet and Clara Guthrie Patterson Mentored Fellow in Neurology at Yale and co-founder of Eastrock Diagnostics.
-My goal is to build a research enterprise that unites discovery with clinical and commercial translation.
+I am a postdoctoral associate in Neurology at Yale, principal investigator on the Robert E. Leet and Clara Guthrie Patterson Mentored Research Award, co-PI on the Colton Center for Autoimmunity Award, and co-founder of East Rock Diagnostics.
+My long-term goal is to lead an independent Measure-Map-Manipulate lab uniting mechanistic discovery with clinical translation.

 Jonathan S. Weerakkody at Yale School of Medicine

-Arbeiter Samariter Bund logoArbeiter Samariter Bund — post-tsunami preschool rebuilding and safe spaces for children in coastal Sri Lanka.
+Arbeiter Samariter Bund logoArbeiter Samariter Bund - post-tsunami preschool rebuilding and child-safe spaces in coastal Sri Lanka.

-World Vision logoWorld Vision — Positive Deviance / Hearth child nutrition programs for under-five children.
+World Vision logoWorld Vision - Positive Deviance / Hearth nutrition programs for under-five children.

-Boost Foundation logoBoost Foundation — “Sharing Knowledge” science and mathematics education in rural Sri Lankan schools.
+Boost Foundation logoBoost Foundation - science and mathematics education for rural Sri Lankan schools.

-Ph.D. in Biophysics at Université Grenoble Alpes, with thesis work at CEA, contributing to a biomimetic opto-electronic nose that underpins Aryballe’s odor-sensor technology.
+Ph.D. in Biophysics at Universite Grenoble Alpes, with thesis work at CEA contributing to the biomimetic opto-electronic nose platform behind Aryballe's odor technology.

 CEA logoCEA - nano-biosensors and opto-electronic nose platform.

-Aryballe logoAryballe — startup built on the opto-electronic nose technology.
+Aryballe logoAryballe - startup built from the opto-electronic nose technology.

-Erasmus+ M.Sc. in Nanoscience & Nanotechnology at KU Leuven, cleanroom training at IMEC, and advanced nanofabrication at Chalmers University of Technology.
+Erasmus+ M.Sc. in Nanoscience and Nanotechnology at KU Leuven, cleanroom training at IMEC, and advanced nanofabrication at Chalmers University of Technology.

-KU Leuven logoKU Leuven — Nanoscience & Nanotechnology (bio-nanotechnology).
+KU Leuven logoKU Leuven - Nanoscience and Nanotechnology (bio-nanotechnology).

 IMEC logoIMEC - advanced nanoelectronics and cleanroom training.